Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

-The complexity of the picker rack sequencing problem is currently an open research question as we are not aware of any existing formal proof as to its complexity status (nor, despite our best efforts, were we able to generate such a proof ourselves).
-Nevertheless, our view would be that it is extremely unlikely that a polynomial time algorithm for its resolution exists.
+\item Computationally $w_{ok}$ and $v_{ok}$ can be treated as continuous variables lying between zero and one since the requirement for $\alpha_{ok}$ and $\beta_{ok}$ to be zero-one will make these variables naturally integer. $W_{ik}$ and $U_k$ can also be treated as continuous variables lying between zero and one. \end{compactitem}

+As commented previously above any (integer) feasible solution to PRSF will constitute a feasible rack sequence (together with picking details $\gamma_{iok}$) such that all orders can be dealt with.
+Note here however that we cannot guarantee that a feasible solution can be found.
+This is essentially because the number of bin positions (here $B$) at a picker was never taken into account in our formulation (Equations~(\ref{eq1})-(\ref{eq7})) which gave an allocation of orders and racks to pickers.

-In order to find a feasible solution to the above formulation (Equations~(\ref{req1})-(\ref{req12})) we could propose using a metaheuristic algorithm.
+In order to find a feasible solution to PRSF we could propose using a metaheuristic algorithm.
 However modern optimisation packages, such as Cplex~\citep{cplex128} which we used, contain heuristic options to search for a feasible solution, as well as having the ability to conduct a full tree search for such a solution.
 For this reason we will use Cplex to find a solution.